 The grant is part of Research England’s Connecting Capabilities Fund, which supports university collaboration and encourages commercialisation of products made through partnerships with industry.
 This new network is led by the University of the West of England (UWE Bristol), in partnership with Watershed in Bristol, Kaleider in Exeter, Bath Spa University, the University of Plymouth and Falmouth University.

 Natasha lives and works in Bath.
-Her painting machines have been written about extensively and exhibited internationally at galleries that include The Drill Hall Gallery ( Australia), Yo- Chang Art Museum (Taiwan), The School of the Art Institute Chicago, Modern Art Oxford, Camden Art Centre and The Lowry (Manchester).
-Natasha is currently Course Leader of the BA Fine Art Course at Bath School of Art and Design.
+Her painting machines have been written about extensively and exhibited internationally at galleries that include The Drill Hall Gallery (Australia), Yo- Chang Art Museum (Taiwan), The School of the Art Institute Chicago, Modern Art Oxford, Camden Art Centre and The Lowry (Manchester).
+Natasha is currently Course Leader of the BA Fine Art Course at Bath School of Art.

 Ron Herrema is a composer and digital media artist who has a longstanding practice of using algorithmic techniques in his creative work.
 Currently a Senior Lecturer in Creative Computing at Bath Spa University, his research explores the paradox of using algorithms as a means of self-expression and artistic flow.

 Ruby Jennings is a set designer and Bath-based New Talent Fellow focused on soft robotics.

 In addition to her fellowship, she won an Arts Council England grant for her project, Leviathan, to create a part-crocheted giant soft robotic octopus to promote community engagement with creative technology and tackle social exclusion.
 With SWCTN New Talent Fellow Joseph Wilk, they were successful in bidding for a SWCTN prototyping grant for Playable Spaces for Urban Places, which will use soft robotics to create malleable and versatile street furniture to make urban spaces more inclusive and welcoming.